- One of the best features added in Windows 11 is the ability to remember window positions when reverting to a previous monitor configuration.

 - This is how you enable or disable this feature in Windows 11.

 I’ve been using two or more monitors since 2000ish if I remember correctly.
 I find having a larger screen area hugely beneficial for productivity.
 Of course, adding more and more displays will diminish results, depending on what type of work you’re doing, but anything that’s more than a single display is fine with me.

 One of the key features that were marketed by Microsoft, heavily I would say, is the ability to remember window locations based on monitor connection.

 Let’s say you’re using a laptop, but when you arrive at your desk you plug in a second monitor.
 You open apps all over the place.
 You need to go to a meeting, so you unplug your monitor.
 All opened apps are automatically bundled together on the small laptop screen.

-You finish your meeting, so you head back to your desk and plug the monitor back again.
+Anyway, you finish your meeting, so you head back to your desk and plug the monitor back again.
 Wouldn’t it be nice for Windows to move apps back to their previous position?
-Starting with Windows 11 this happens automatically, if you follow this guide:
+Starting with Windows 11 this happens automatically if you follow this guide:

 Remember Window Location Based on Monitor Connection in Windows 11: How to Enable

 1. Open the Settings app by pressing the Win + I shortcut (or any other method).